sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/search_and_replace_specific_terms.md

 ### Introduction

-This tutorial shows you how to create [a campaign spec](../explanations/introduction_to_batch_changes.md#campaign-spec) that replaces the words `whitelist` and `blacklist` with `allowlist` and `denylist` in every Markdown file across your entire code base.
+This tutorial shows you how to create [a batch spec](../explanations/introduction_to_batch_changes.md#campaign-spec) that replaces the words `whitelist` and `blacklist` with `allowlist` and `denylist` in every Markdown file across your entire code base.

-The campaign spec can be easily changed to search and replace other terms in other file types.
+The batch spec can be easily changed to search and replace other terms in other file types.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/use_allowlist_denylist_wording_teaser.png" class="screenshot center">

 ### Prerequisites

-We recommend using the latest version of Sourcegraph when working with campaigns and that you have a basic understanding of how to create campaign specs and run them.
+We recommend using the latest version of Sourcegraph when working with campaigns and that you have a basic understanding of how to create batch specs and run them.
 See the following documents for more information:

 1. ["Quickstart"](../quickstart.md)
 1. ["Introduction to campaigns"](../explanations/introduction_to_batch_changes.md)

-### Create the campaign spec
+### Create the batch spec

-Save the following campaign spec YAML as `allowlist-denylist.campaign.yaml`:
+Save the following batch spec YAML as `allowlist-denylist.campaign.yaml`:

 ```yaml
 name: use-allowlist-denylist-wording